-This small island is not far from the main entrance into Ambon Harbour.
-It’s a bit of an unusual site however the marine life here is great!
-Here you can encounter some very big moray eels and even get to see the black spotted moray.
+Pulau Lain: This small island is not far from the main entrance into Ambon Harbour.
+It’s a bit of an unusual site, however the marine life is great!
+There's the opportunity to spot big moray eels and even the black spotted moray.
 Look out for frogfish, nudis, cuttlefish and more.
-This is a very nice site to watch the convict fish and watch out for the mother convict fish.
+This is also a great site to watch convict fish.

 Ambon: Off the beaten track, Ambon island is home to a number of clear water dive sites, but it’s Ambon Bay which has emerged as a world-class muck diving location.
 For the few who travel here, the rewards are immense.
 The dive sites range from black sand and rubble to jetties and wrecks, all home to a prolific marine life including but not limited to rhinopias, frogfish, octopus and seahorse.
 In contrast to the muck of the Bay, the clear water sites on the south and east coast offer a spectacular topography with seamounts, caves and archways adorned with soft corals.
 It’s at these you can expect to see larger pelagic species such as Napolean wrasse, shark, ray and grouper.